SSHGuard/sshguard/doc/sshguard-setup.7.rst

    (see `BACKENDS`_).

 2. Set **FILES**, **LOGREADER**, or both.
 Alternatively, give **sshguard** a list of files to monitor as positional arguments on the command-line.
-If none of these are set, **sshguard** will read from standard input.

 Use **FILES** to specify a space-separated list of log files to monitor.
 Use **LOGREADER** to specify a shell command to run to obtain logs.
 Both